IFSO-EC SCHOLARSHIPS GUIDELINES 2019

-One of the main activities of IFSO-EC is the organization of the biennial European Chapter Congress, which provides a forum to exchange knowledge on surgical treatment of severely obese patients, to present new techniques, research and concepts, and to meet the experts in the field.
+One of the main activities of IFSO-EC is the organization of the biennial European Chapter Congress and the biennial European Chapter Symposium, which provide a forum to exchange knowledge on surgical treatment of severely obese patients, to present new techniques, research and concepts, and to meet the experts in the field.

-The principal purpose of the Scholarship is to support attendance at the IFSO-EC biennial congress or at the IFSO World Congress (if this is held in Europe).
+The principal purpose of the Scholarship is to support attendance at the IFSO-EC biennial congress or IFSO-EC Symposium.
 If an applicant wishes to use it to attend a different conference he/she will also be considered, provided the focus of the meeting is clearly obesity/bariatric/metabolic.

-Each Scholarship offers a stipend of: 1.000,00 Euros + the registration at the IFSO-EC Congress or IFSO World Congress, but registration fees at other conferences or meetings will not be supported unless the conference enjoys IFSO-EC endorsement.
-Public recognition of the Award will be made at the IFSO-EC or IFSO World Congress.
+Each Scholarship offers a stipend of: 1.000,00 Euros + the registration at the IFSO-EC Congress or IFSO- EC Symposium.
+Registration fees at other conferences or meetings will not be supported unless the conference enjoys IFSO endorsement.
+Public recognition of the Award will be made at the IFSO-EC or IFSO-EC Symposium.

-- Applications will be accepted only when the applicants have been in surgical or other specialist practice for a minimum of one year at their intended permanent location, or be on a nationally recognised specialist training program (excluding freestanding fellowships/other scholarships).
+4) Applications will be accepted only when the applicants have been in surgical or other specialist practice for a minimum of one year at their intended permanent location, or be on a nationally recognized specialist training program (excluding freestanding fellowships/other scholarships).

 Requirements for Application

 Applicants should apply in writing to IFSO-EC secretariat.
 All applications must be supported by the following 4 documents: